 When to use Virabhadrasana 2 (Warrior 2)

 This key standing pose is useful in many sequences.
-Like all standing postures, it will create grounding and opening early on in a practice.
+Like all standing postures, it will create grounding and opening early on in the practice.
 This is a good preparatory pose to include in a general standing pose sequence.
-Looking far beyond the fingertips of the outstretched front arm, while remaining solidly grounded in the two feet, creates a sense of focus, strength and concentrated awareness.
+Looking far beyond the fingertips of the outstretched front arm, while remaining solidly grounded in the two feet, creates a sense of focus, strength, and concentrated awareness.

 One challenge in this pose is to maintain awareness of the “other side” of the body, in the direction away from which the head is turned.
 Students may find they need to give extra attention to this “unseen” side and keep the shoulder and the hip on that side one above the other.
 Do not allow the bodyweight to collapse or fall to the bent-leg side of the pose, keeping the shoulders directly over the hips.